Medieval Ravioli

 Green was one of the favorite colors for the foods.

-We have many green preparations, for example, sauces, flans, pies, and ravioli.
-The ingredients were all the herbs that were available in the Old World: beet, spinach, nettle, parsley, mallow, mint, dandelion, borage, and many others, cultivated or wild.
+There are many green preparations, for example, sauces, flans, pies, and ravioli.
+The ingredients were all the herbs that were available in the Old World: chard, spinach, nettle, parsley, mallow, mint, dandelion, borage, and many others, cultivated or wild.
 You can choose the green leafy vegetables you prefer to prepare this dish, according to your taste.

 Tortelli and ravioli prepared with beet, spinach or nettle, usually mixed with hard cheese and ricotta, then served well buttered and sparkled with cheese and black pepper, are still a very common and traditional Italian dish.
 There are a few differences with their medieval ancestor, more spiced and particularly interesting.